-EASY WAYS TO PAY FOR A DSLRMany retailers like Amazon and Jessops offer 0% credit for large items, so you can spread the cost over several months (usually six) without being charged any interest.
+Many retailers like Amazon and Jessops offer 0% credit for large items so you can spread the cost over several months (usually six) without being charged any interest.

 Or get yourself a credit card* with an offer of 0% interest for 12 months to spread the payments even more BUT – for goodness sake don’t use the card for anything else unless you’re adept at using credit cards.
 (If you’re not, learn: Understanding finance – not ignoring it – is so important… But that’s a whole other topic).
 Take the total cost of your purchase, divide by 12 and set up a fixed payment to pay that off each month.
 You’ll have cleared the balance before they start charging interest.

 Go to a finance/money saving website like Money Saving Expert [UK] for advice on which one to apply for and what you should look out for.

 *Please note I am not a financial expert – I recommend you seek advice before going ahead with any of these suggestions.
 I have, however, had a great deal of experience of being in a lot of debt, getting myself out of it, and then using credit cards and balance transfers the sensible way to borrow money without being charged interest.
 I learnt the hard way.

 Cost: £41 per month for a year for a £500 DSLR paid for with a 0% interest card.